 If you prefer going with a guide, this is a great tour:

-➤ The Chichén Itzá, Ik Kil Cenote & Valladolid All-Inclusive Tour is the most popular tour to Chichen Itza from Tulum.
-On this tour you’ll visit the famous UNESCO World Heritage site of Chichen Itza, stop for a swim at Cenote Ik Kil, and finish the day by exploring the colonial town of Valladolid – plus, it’s probably the most affordable tour to Chichen Itza you can find!
+▶️ The Chichen Itza, Cenote and Valladolid Tour is the most popular tour to Chichen Itza from Tulum.
+You’ll visit the famous UNESCO-listed site, stop for a swim at a beautiful cenote, and finish the day by exploring the colonial town of Valladolid.
+A delicious buffet lunch is included.

 Enjoy the Beaches of Tulum, Mexico

-Or, if you are looking for a more secluded beach, you can head to Las Palmas Public Beach, which is located 1 km south of the ruins after Playa Pescadores.
+Or, if you are looking for a more secluded beach, you can head to Las Palmas Public Beach, located 0.6 miles south of the ruins.
 This is a less commercialized beach, you’ll only find a small restaurant with plastic chairs, and beach chairs are for rent.
-It’s a great place to enjoy the turquoise waves and the white sand beach without the crowds.

 Climb the Pyramid at Coba Ruins